VASST/ExtubationEnclosure/Designs/Ribcage.md

 - 2@ VentilatorFrame_BaseLong

 ### Example 2
-This design features an IO port and easy access to the face at the expense of patient comfort
+This configuration provides more room over the patients face, but has limited access from the sides.

 #### Preview